Brian Clay: Post-football & Death

 Post football he ran his own oil depot contracting for the Esso company.
 After a battle with heart disease, Clay underwent an unsuccessful heart transplant operation performed by Doctor Victor Chang, Clay died aged 52 on 2 September 1987.
 He was buried at the Woronora Cemetery, Sutherland, New South Wales.
+His son Greg Clay took over management of the depot.

 In February 2008, Clay was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.

 On 20 July 2022, Clay was named in the St. George Dragons District Rugby League Clubs team of the century at five-eighth.